DanielCreggOrganization/ooc-project-template/project-brief.md

 - the **URL of your unlisted YouTube screencast**.

 Submit before the due date shown on the Moodle submission link. **Late submissions incur a 10% penalty per day.**

+Email daniel.cregg@atu.ie to let me know when you have submitted.

 **Sample text-box entry**